nicomon24/Sneks/readme.md

 - Dies: -1
 <br>

 Above a GIF of the environment played by vanilla DQN.
-All the solutions and implementations on the environment can be found in the corresponding [github repo](https://github.com/nicomon24/Sneks-solutions), that contains more detailed explanation on solutions

 [snek]: src/snek.gif?raw=true